-Average number of employees in 2023 was 7 (in 2022 it was 7), of which the first employer of one employee is UAB INVL Asset Management.
+Average number of employees in 2024 was 8 (in 2023 it was 7), 6 of whom have the company as their first employer.
 All company's employees have higher university education.

 Number of employees and average monthly salary when the company is the first employer